mmiles2012/Golf-League/README.md

 # Hideout Golf League

 ## Overview
 Hideout Golf League is a web application for managing, tracking, and displaying golf tournament results, player statistics, and league leaderboards.
-The platform supports both public and admin views, allowing for tournament management, score uploads, manual entry, and dynamic points configuration.
+The platform supports both public and admin views, allowing for tournament management, score uploads, and dynamic points configuration.
 The system is designed for flexibility, supporting multiple tournament types and custom points distributions.

 ---

 ## Key Features
 - **Dynamic Leaderboards:** Real-time leaderboards for net and gross scoring, with sortable player histories.
-- **Tournament Management:** Admins can create, edit, and delete tournaments, upload scores, and manually enter results.
+- **Tournament Management:** Admins can create, edit, and delete tournaments, and enter results via a unified tournament entry screen (file upload or manual entry).
 - **Points Configuration:** Fully customizable points distribution for each tournament type (Major, Tour, League, SUPR Club).
 - **Player Management:** Add, search, and manage players, with detailed player histories and statistics.
 - **Authentication:** Admin login/logout for secure access to management features; public users can view leaderboards and results.